Tackling litter and waste

 Tackling litter will lead to important, positive impacts on efforts to combat climate change and halt biodiversity loss.

-We are committed to pushing forward action in line with the 2023/24 Action Plan which supports the National Litter and Flytipping Strategy and we'd urge you to find our more about this and how you can get involved in our strategy.
+We are a key delivery partner for the National Litter and Flytipping Strategy delivering significant action last year - including the development of the Community Litter Hub.
+We are committed to pushing forward further action in line with the 2024/2005 Action Plan and we'd urge you to find our more about this and how you can get involved.

 If you want to join us to tackle the litter emergency, for our environment, our wildlife, our health and our wellbeing, do reach out to us.